Founder / Artistic Director

 Her Bollywood obsession began with the music and developed more after seeing the dance.
 Coming from a musical background, Drea was obsessed with psychedelic 60s and 70s Bollywood and Pakistani Lollywood; the cool compressed voices of Asha Bhosle and her sister Lata Mangeshkar; the interesting scales; and the many drums with their syncopated rhythms!
 Not to mention the theatricality of Bollywood dance as an art-form.

 She previously worked with Bollyfunk Dance from 2010-2012, rebranding their entertainment services, while honing her teaching skills and approach to Bollywood dance.
 She developed many classes and services with this company.
 Drea was featured in the Top 15 of SBS’ Bollywood Star which had over 250, 000 viewers an episode; she was also featured in FOX8′s Cricket Superstar and Channel 10′s Totally Wild teaching the contestants and hosts Bollywood.
 She has appeared in numerous other TV, media appearances and TVCs.
-She has performed for Jimmy Shergill (Mohabbatein) and worked with Dance India Dance choreographer, Urvashi Gandhi.
-She is a student of Lavani with her teacher, Amrita Joshi; and has previously studied and loved Bharatanatyam, Odissi, flamenco and hip hop.
+While Bollywood dancing is something she taught herself while being glued to Bollywood movies, she has training in kathak, lavani, Bharatanatyam, Odissi, flamenco and hip hop.

 Her Career Highlights include:

-Developing interactive shows for QPAC’s Out of the Box in 2016, building on the Bollywood workshops developed for QPAC in 2014 and 2012
+– Developing interactive shows for QPAC’s Out of the Box in 2016, building on the Bollywood workshops developed for QPAC in 2014 and 2012- Choreographing for (and performing alongside) Mika Singh at his 2016 Show

-Working with her students in the studio ever week
+– Working with her students in the studio every week

-Travelling and meeting dancers all through India, sharing their fire for dance
+– Travelling and meeting dancers all through India, sharing their passion for dance